 The Annual Alexis Levitin Bilingual Reading Series is one of the most popular events at the conference.
 Each reader gets 12 minutes to read, and readings must be conducted at least partially in the source language, in addition to English.
 The readings run throughout the conference day, and sometimes continue to offsite evening events like the popular Café Latino.
 Selection for a Bilingual Reading is extremely competitive, with only approximately 50% of applicants accepted.
 Selection preference is given to current ALTA members, to readers who are not participating in any other conference sessions, to and readers who did not participate in the previous year's Bilingual Reading Series.

 Bilingual Reading applications are for individual translators, not for groups.
 To propose a group reading session, please use the Conference Session Proposal form.

-We invite panels, roundtables, and workshops on all topics related to the general theme of performance, props, and platforms in literary translation, to which we envision a broad array of possible approaches, both direct and indirect, including:
+We invite panels, roundtables, and workshops on all topics related to the annual conference theme, to which we envision a broad array of possible approaches, both direct and indirect, including:

 - Publishing, editing, and book promotion

 - Author/translator relationships

 - Literary scholarship, including Deaf literary scholarship, Indigenous literary scholarship, and others

 - Grants, sponsorship, and other forms of patronage

 - The languages of history, cultural memory